 Miami-Dade County features two unique national parks – Everglades and Biscayne.
 With nearly 2.5 million residents, it is also the most populous county in Florida.
 Miami-Dade's combination of ecological treasures and its large population demonstrates the complexities of balancing the South Florida Water Management District's water quality, flood control, environmental restoration and water supply missions.

-Outreach and Intergovernmental Representatives develop partnerships with local governments, utilities, community groups and other stakeholders in Miami-Dade County and create a better understanding of local water resource issues through outreach and education activities.
+Regional Representatives develop partnerships with local governments, utilities, community groups and other stakeholders in Miami-Dade County and create a better understanding of local water resource issues through outreach and education activities.

 Miami Field Station 9001 NW 58th Street Miami, FL 33178 (305) 513-3420 Fax: (305) 594-9498 Map [PDF]